Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: The IRS Algorithm

 \begin{definition} A \emph{(symbolic) trace} is a symbolic trace graph \xo/ such that \(\forall \sinit{0} \in \initstates/ \ldotp \exists \xu/ \ldotp (\sinit{0}, \xu/) \in \executions{\xP/} \wedge \complete{(\sinit{0}, \xu/)} \wedge (\sinit{0}, \xu/) \tracematch/ \xo/\). \end{definition} A \emph{trace prefix} \xo/ is a trace, except that we do not require executions to be complete: \(\forall \sinit{0} \in \initstates/ \ldotp \exists \xu/ \ldotp (\sinit{0}, \xu/) \in \executions{\xP/} \wedge (\sinit{0}, \xu/) \traceprefix/ \xo/\).

 \begin{example} A symbolic trace for the program of Figure~\ref{fig:example-program}, is given in Figure~\ref{fig:example-trace}.
 The program consists of two threads, \(T_1\) and \(T_2\).
 Each thread is given a pointer as input and increments the value at the pointer's target, mistakenly without synchronization.
 Thread \(T_1\) asserts that the target of \lstinline{x} indeed holds the intended value.
 In case the pointers \lstinline{x} and \lstinline{y} point to different memory locations, the threads do not interfere with each other and the assertion holds.
 Otherwise, dependent accesses occur and the assertion does not hold under every possible ordering of events.
 The symbolic trace in Figure~\ref{fig:example-trace} ensures that the assertion holds in all executions that adhere to the trace.
 Nodes correspond to events and are labeled with the corresponding memory access for clarity.
 Edges between events of the same thread represent the thread's program order; edges between events of different threads represent scheduling constraints.
-Since dependencies between \(T_1\) and \(T_2\) occur only if the pointer targets match, \lstinline{x==y}, the scheduling constraints are labeled with this condition. \end{example}
+In any case, all events are executed.
+Since dependencies between \(T_1\) and \(T_2\) occur only if the pointer targets match, the scheduling constraints are labeled with \lstinline{x==y}.
+In case \lstinline{x} \(\neq\) \lstinline{y}, the scheduling constraints do not apply and the ordering between threads is arbitrary.
+Otherwise, \((T_1, 1)\) has to be executed before \((T_2, 0)\) and \((T_1, 2)\) has to be executed before \((T_2, 1)\). \end{example}

 If a trace graph is used to encode scheduling constraints, \((\sinit{0}, \xu/) \traceprefix/ \xo/\) can be checked as follows: \((\sinit{0}, \xu/) \traceprefix/ \xo/\) holds if \xu/ is empty.
 Intuitively, that \xu/ is empty means that it does not contain any events that can violate any constraint given by \xo/.
 If \xu/ is not empty, \((\sinit{0}, \xu/) \traceprefix/ \xo/\) is satisfied if the first event \(\xe/_i\) of \xu/ occurs in \xo/ without incoming edge that satisfies the current path constraints and recursively, \((\xs/', \xu/') \traceprefix/ \xo/'\) holds, where \(\xs/'\) is the successor state of \sinit{0} after \(\xe/_i\), \(\xu/'\) is \(\xu/\) with the first event removed, and \(\xo/'\) is \(\xo/\) with \(\xe/_i\) and all adjacent edges removed.